fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/01_introduction.md

 All of these are the same at the machine instruction level - in the assembly, there are only jumps.
 The program is a sequence of instructions, and depending on some state program can move to arbitrary other instruction and continue execution there.

 Multiple control flow keywords exist - all of these do similar things.
 The key is to choose the right instruction for the given task.
+All of the methods above end in machine instruction jumps, but you will see that each has different code structure and certain, strict rules - with plain "jump from this code line to that" you can easily screw up things or find yourself in a mindfuck of "Where will I land after this?".

 <div class="note pro-tip">
 #### Appropriate choices